jofraley/Hacking_JavaScript/labs/jsapi/search_with_query_task/lab.md

     });
   ```

 5. Next, add functions to execute the query task, get features, and then add them to the default graphics layer of the view.
-Notice that features will not be added until the view promise is ready.

   ```javascript
     /*** ADD ***/